 The diagnostic landscape

-At present, diagnosis of HAT requires: 1) screening to identify suspects, 2) lab work to confirm presence of the disease in suspects, and 3) ‘staging’ to verify whether the disease has advanced to the brain and what treatment is appropriate.
+At present, diagnosis of HAT requires 1) screening to identify suspects, 2) lab work to confirm the presence of the disease in suspects, and 3) ‘staging’ to verify whether the disease has advanced to the brain and what treatment is appropriate.

 Current screening strategies require heavy logistics and their sensitivity is unsatisfactory.
 Only a small fraction of at-risk populations are screened and a significant number of cases go undetected.
 A first-generation rapid diagnostic test (RDT) is helping to address these challenges, but a better-quality, second-generation RDT that is easier to manufacture is needed.